Hydraxon91/WorkbooksCombined/Workbooks.md

 ### What is the `IDisposable` interface used for?

 The primary use of the `IDisposable` interface is to release unmanaged resources.
 Then the Garbage Collector releases the memory allocated to that object when it is no longer used.
 There are two ways to indicate that the object is no longer used.

-One is to use a `using` statement, the other is invoking the IDisposable.Dispose method.
+One is to use a `using` statement, the other is invoking the Disposable.Dispose method.
 <br>